rahuljsaliaan/The-Wild-Oasis-CabinCraft/README.md

-# The Wild Oasis Cabin Craft - Online Cabin (Hotel) Management System
+# Home Seekers Cabin Craft - Online Cabin (Hotel) Management System

 [![Vercel](https://therealsujitk-vercel-badge.vercel.app/?app=the-wild-oasis-rahuljsaliaan)](https://vercel.com/rahul-js-projects/the-wild-oasis/ENBFeWK9EeRSABVmxgbtJvnGeAzG)

-Welcome to The Wild Oasis, your all-in-one online cabin and hotel management system.
+Welcome to Home Seekers, your all-in-one online cabin and hotel management system.
 Our platform is designed to streamline the management of cabins and hotels, making it easy for employees to handle daily tasks and provide a seamless experience for guests.
-Whether you're managing bookings, monitoring statistics, or modifying cabin data, The Wild Oasis has you covered.
+Whether you're managing bookings, monitoring statistics, or modifying cabin data, Home Seekers has you covered.

 ## Live App

-Experience the power of The Wild Oasis by exploring our live demo of the project [🏡 <span style="font-weight: bold; text-decoration: underline; font-size: 1.2em;">Explore The Wild Oasis</span> 🌄](https://the-wild-oasis-rahuljsaliaan.vercel.app/).
+Experience the power of Home Seekers by exploring our live demo of the project [🏡 <span style="font-weight: bold; text-decoration: underline; font-size: 1.2em;">Explore Home Seekers</span> 🌄](https://the-wild-oasis-rahuljsaliaan.vercel.app/).

 ## Features